Meron19/cse15l-lab-reports/lab1.md

 **Note:** If you have a Windows OS then you will need to install **git** to your device by visiting this [link](https://gitforwindows.org).

 To get started with remotely connecting to a server, you need to open up VScode and opening a terminal.
-(To open a terminal, use the shortcut Ctrl or Command + `)
+(To open a terminal, use the Terminal → New Terminal menu option)

 Now to access *ssh*, type in the command below into your terminal and press Enter or Return.
 (Make sure to not type the *$* in your terminal.)